CLASSIC REEL : 'Marnie'

 Director: Alfred Hitchcock

-Sean Connery- in his first post James Bond appearance- played Mark Rutland, a wealthy widower and publisher who is torn between his attraction to Marnie and obsession in finding out the root of her issues.
+Sean Connery- in his first post James Bond appearance- played Mark Rutland, a wealthy widower and publisher who is torn between his attraction to Marnie and his obsession with finding out the root of her issues.
 He's charming and kind to her as they go on dates, even though he suspects she's the same thief who robbed a business acquaintance.
-But the drama between them starts when she steals from him too and he confronts her about it.
-And surprisingly, he blackmails her into marrying him instead of turning her in, his argument being he needed to keep his eye on her.
-His motive and love for Marnie are questionable because while he sees she really needs psychological help, displays utter selfishness in one cringey scene and expects Marnie to carry on the marriage facade, whether she liked it or not.
+But the drama between them starts when she steals from him, too, and he confronts her about it.
+And surprisingly, he blackmails her into marrying him instead of turning her in, his argument being that he needed to keep his eye on her.
+His motive and love for Marnie are questionable because while he sees she really needs psychological help, he displays utter selfishness in one cringey scene and expects Marnie to carry on the marriage facade, whether she likes it or not.
 Mark is an anti-hero and not exactly a likeable one; coming off as rather creepy and insensitive during his sparring fights with Marnie, yet going out of his way to protect her from jail and wanting to help her psychologically.
-He was being cruel to be kind maybe???
+He was being cruel to be kind, maybe???

-The film explores mental illness, the focus being on Marnie and we watch her struggle with her issues until the final moment we find the root of them... no spoilers of course.
-Aside from Tippi and Connery's excellent acting skills, there was of course the great directing by the Master of Suspense - who left us all guessing how the film will end.
+The film explores mental illness, the focus being on Marnie, and we watch her struggle with her issues until the final moment, we find the root of them... no spoilers, of course.
+Aside from Tippi and Connery's excellent acting skills, there was, of course, the great directing by the Master of Suspense, who left us all guessing how the film would end.

 Trivia: